souvikhaldar/souvikhaldar.info/content/events/pycon_day1.md

 * Conda (prefer miniconda)
 **Difference between pip and conda**- pip installs any package in any environment but conda installs any package in conda environment.
 This can install all the required tools and packages.
 Some of these are:-
 * Dask- generate graphs for several backends.
-* SciPy- functions for scientic computations
+* SciPy- functions for scientific computations
 * Numba- Compiles python code to LLVM code. (just add required decorator in the same code)
 * Cython- Combination of C and python.
 Mostly for speeding up python code.